Herat (1793–1863): Subdivisions

 There were four provinces (velayat) in the principality, but the areas that were velayats are disputed.
 Ghourian, Awbeh, and Karokh are agreed on as velayat.
 Mohan Lal said Sabzawar was a velayat also, but Conolly disagrees and lists the region of Shafilan as a velayat.
-Both Kamran Shah Sadozai and Yar Mohammad Khan appointed their relatives as governors to peripheral regions, and they aren't considered as velayat.
+Both Kamran Shah Sadozai and Yar Mohammad Khan appointed their relatives as governors to peripheral regions, and they are not considered as velayat.

-Trade, Society, and Population
+Trade, society and population

 Trade

 Herat's trade had declined since Timurid times when it was at its height.
 However, Herat and its bazaars were still a booming center of trade.
 The French scholar Louis Massignon was able to say that Herat's bazaars were the center of the city's "economic, social, political, administrative, and religious" life.
 In particular, the city's trade prospered under Firuz al-Din Sadozai.
 There were many Hindu merchants selling goods among the bazaars of Herat.
 The city was a hub for trade, with products such as wheat, barley, rice, saffron, tobacco, and tea.
 Champagne lists sugar, porcelain, cloth, muslin, spices, leather, and pepper being traded in Herat.
 Stack lists silk, saffron, assafetida, pistachios, almonds, dried fruit, gold and silverwork, swords, cutlery, carpets, glassware, and metalwork as products sold in Herat.
-Heratis participated in the silk trade with the city of Shikarpur, although it wasn't very profitable.
+Heratis participated in the silk trade with the city of Shikarpur, although it was not very profitable.

 Under Kamran Shah and Yar Mohammad Khan trade declined and they heavily taxed the populace.
 According to one contemporary observer, he reduced Herat's trade "from 1000 parts to one."
 This meant that when the Iranians attacked Herat in 1837 the city was left virtually defenseless and only with the help of the Aimaq tribes was Herat able to survive.